A Single Kiss

 “Do it, Trent,” Mac said, rising.
-“Nobody had a bad thing to say about her, and you’ll be a better mentor for her first six months in practice than Lance Romance would be.
+“Nobody had a bad thing to say about her, and you’ll be a better mentor for her first six months in practice than Mr. Press of Business would be.
 And speaking of domestic relations, shouldn’t you be getting home?”

 The Appalachians rose up around the house like benevolent geological dowagers, surrounding Hannah’s home with maternal protectiveness.
 Farther out across the valley, subdivisions encroached on the family farms, but up here much of the land wouldn’t perc, and the roads were little more than widened logging trails.

 The property was quiet, unless the farm dogs across the lane took exception to the roosters, and the roosters on the next farm over took exception to the barking dogs, and so on.

 A good spot to raise a daughter who enjoyed a busy imagination and an appreciation for nature.
 Damson Valley had a reputation as a peaceful, friendly community, a place to set down roots.
 Hannah’s little house wasn’t that far from the Y, the park, and the craft shops that called to her restricted budget like so many sirens.

 The shoulder bag dropped down to Hannah’s elbow as she wrestled the door open while juggling grocery bags.